stray-gr/senior-design/refactor.md

     1. connect topic - mqtt proxy will set redis key by device name (no expiration) for each message
     2. lwt topic - mqtt proxy will set redis key by device name (expiration defined by message) for each message
     3. lwt queue - timeout poll will forward the device names of expired keys to here for processing. set lwt to false to disable
-- All other channels are user-defined w/out special rules and restrictions
+- All other topics are user-defined w/out special rules and restrictions.
+Queues use topic names